nomachinez/pidisplay/README.md

 - Spotify "Now Playing" ticker widget
 - Spotify "Now Playing" full screen display
 - System Information panel
+- Analog clock (with multiple clocks for different timezones)
+- Digital clock
 - Clok widget

 ...and all this in an easily customizable, extensible, modular format that allows other developers to easily extend it with their own ideas?
 Oh, such a neat idea...